-This whole process ran over a few days of my holiday, as GoDaddy took over 48 hours to respond.
-At this point, and on December 19th (four days after my first email to the web pirate, ‘Peyam’), I thought I’d send a reply, and here’s what I said:
+This process ran over a few days of my holiday, as GoDaddy took over 48 hours to respond.
+At this point, on December 19th (four days after my first email to the thief ‘Peyam’), I thought I’d reply:

 “Hello Peyam, well, congrats on your hack.
 I’d love to know how you did it.

 “Before this moves through the courts, in order to settle the dispute, I don’t suppose you’d be so kind to give me my domain back?
 It’d really save me a lot of hassle, but if that’s what it takes, so be it.”